jarrodmillman/rcsds/standard/git-intro.rst

    :width: 60%
    :alt: Credit: ProGit book, by Scott Chacon, CC License.

+   Here both master and iss53 have a shared history up to the commit C2.
+However they both have commits that the other lacks after their shared ancestor.

    Credit: ProGit book, by Scott Chacon, CC License.

-But based on this graph structure, git can compute the necessary information to merge the divergent branches back and continue with a unified line of
+But based on this graph structure, Git can compute the necessary information to merge the divergent branches back and continue with a unified line of
 development: